Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 - Float-to-top icon – that takes users back to the top of long pages.
 PLEASE NOTE, this addition is outside of the project scope requirement of HTML & CSS only as it utilises jQuery for functionality.

 ### Features Left to Implement

-- Form validation – could be used to occur at the server, after the client has entered in all the necessary data and then pressed the Submit button.
-However, in order to achieve this, out of project scope technology such as JavaScript would be required.

 - Image effects – to perhaps animate images and videos or have images enlarge to a larger size when selected by the user.